📣 Up to 30% off your first plan—for a limited time only!

 Facebook event photo size: a simple guide

-The latest 2022 Facebook event photo size has been updated to 1920 x 1005 pixels—about a 2:1 ratio.
+The 2024 Facebook event photo size is 1920 x 1005 pixels—about a 2:1 ratio.
 Learn what makes a great event header with examples here.

 New to all this?
 Start with our guide to social media marketing.

-The latest specs for the main Facebook event photo are:
+The latest specifications for the main Facebook event photo are:

-• 1920 x 1005 pixels – this is the standard size for best quality across all screen sizes
+• 1920 x 1005 pixels—this 16:9 ratio is the standard size for best quality across all screen sizes

-Even if you vary from the suggested pixels, stick to a roughly 2:1 ratio so the image displays correctly across all devices.
+Even if you decide to stray from the suggested pixel dimensions, stick to the 16:9 ratio so your image displays correctly across all devices.

 How to add a Facebook event header